Buhari approves formation of PPP company to fix infrastructure deficit – The Sun Nigeria

 President Muhammadu Buhari has approved the establishment of a Public Private Partnership styled Infrastructure company named Infra-Co with an initial seed capital of N1 Trillion.

-According to a statement by Spokesman for Vice President, Olaolu Akande, the entity is envisaged to grow to N15 trillion in assets and capital over time.
+According to a statement by the spokesman for Vice President, Olaolu Akande, the entity is envisaged to grow to N15 trillion in assets and capital over time.

 He said: “The initial seed capital for the entity will come from the Central Bank of Nigeria, the Nigerian Sovereign Investment Authority, NSIA, and the Africa Finance Corporation.